-OCRA offers three different virtual support groups, taking place every Monday, Tuesday and Friday at 1pm EST. If you are interested in participating in a virtual support discussion facilitated by our Licensed Clinical Social Worker, please explore our offerings.
+OCRA offers several different virtual support groups, taking place weekly and monthly.
+If you are interested in participating in a virtual support discussion facilitated by our Patient Support team, please explore our offerings.
 This is a great way to meet others, share experiences and connect while social distancing.
 Registration is necessary so please sign up early to attend.
-Sponsorship support provided by GSK, AstraZeneca, Merck, and Gail Baird Foundation.
-Register here.
+Sponsorship support provided by Clovis Oncology, Inc. and GlaxoSmithKline.

 Connect with a trained peer mentor who knows what it’s like to navigate gynecologic cancer and wants to be there for someone newly diagnosed, facing recurrence, managing completion of therapy and off-treatment concerns, or fears of living with ovarian cancer in the COVID-19 times.
 Request a mentor match.